 Drug activation.
-Many drugs that treat cancer need activation to work.
-Activation is the process of “turning on.”
+Many drugs that treat cancer need to be "turned on" to work.
+This process is called activation.
 Proteins called enzymes speed up chemical reactions in the body.
 This activates a drug so that it can do its job.

 Drug deactivation.
-Drugs also need deactivation to limit the drug’s exposure to healthy tissues.
-Deactivation is the process of “turning off.”
+Drugs also need to be "turned off" to limit the drug’s exposure to healthy tissues.
+This process is called deactivation.

 Some people may have slower enzymes.
 As a result, high levels of the drug may remain in their bodies for a long time.
 This means that they may have more side effects from the drug.